snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 - Once the custom data model is stable, i.e. all data needed to build reports has been added, the queries can be migrated from a *full* to an *incremental* view.
 While the former recomputes the pivot tables each time, the latter updates them based on the new data that comes in.
 New events arrive in the `snowplow_landing` rather than the `atomic` schema (and get moved when the pivots have been updated).

 Below is a visualization of the steps in the incremental data model.
 New events first get aggregated into, for example, sessions.
-These new sessions then have to be merged with existing sessions.
+These new sessions then have to be merged with existing sessions before being moved to the final pivot tables.
 The full model is a simplified version of this model.

 [![Incremental data model](http://snowplowanalytics.com/assets/img/analytics/data-models/data-modeling.png)](http://snowplowanalytics.com/assets/img/analytics/data-models/data-modeling.png)